Wrong on Huawei

 - US tech backlash forces China to be more self-sufficient »

 Here's a good Twitter thread on why artificial intelligence is misnamed.
 There's nothing intelligent about it, which is why "Level 5" automation, i.e. "total hands-off, go-anywhere-at-the-push-of-a-button" driving, may never happen.
 Related: XKCD comic on machine learning.

 - Key Volkswagen Exec Admits Full Self-Driving Cars 'May Never Happen' »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 61: Wrong on Huawei was compiled by Justin Pyvis and delivered on 21 January 2020.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.